Xsaven/lar-doc/TagCore/Methods.md

 # Methods public

 ## setLink
-Set a reference to this object of a particular variable also by reference.
+`public`: Set a reference to this object of a particular variable also by reference.
 ```php
 /**
  * @param $link